mirr254/rock-content-sre/README.md

 - To access the dashboard in the browser, we have to port-forward the requests from `grafana-release` service to our localhost.
 Run
 `kubectl -n <grafana-namespace> port-forward service/grafana-release 3000:80`
 - Using a browser visit `http://localhost:3000` to access grafana UI
+- Grafana dashboard's `username` and `password` are set during infrastructure creation using the file located at `terraform/terraform.tfvars`
-- To get the grafana dashboard password, fetch it from the k8s `Secrets` by running the following command
+- We can verify that from the k8s `Secrets` by running the following command
 `kubectl get secret -n <grafana-namespace> grafana-release -o jsonpath="{.data.admin-password}" | base64 --decode ; echo`

 NOTE: Don't forget to replace `<grafana-namespace>` with the namespace defined/used in terraform build process.